simonebadaruddin/lookbook/README.md

 Go to **File** > **Scripts** > **Other Script...** > select **export.jsx**

-Follow the instruction in the window, creating a file for the finalized images to be stored.
+Follow the instruction in the window, creating a folder for the adjusted images to be stored.

-## **Keep Below Size Limit Using the Computer Terminal**
+## **Keep Below Size Limit Using the Terminal**
-Copy & paste the following code into your computer's terminal to ensure all images stay below 1.5 MB.

 ### Step 1: